reimagined/resolve/packages/resolve-query/README.md

 # **🔍 resolve-query** [![npm version](https://badge.fury.io/js/resolve-query.svg)](https://badge.fury.io/js/resolve-query)

-Provides an interface for creation [read and view models](../resolve-scripts/src/template#%EF%B8%8F-aggregates-and-read-models) and query facade for them.
+Provides an interface for creating [read and view models](../resolve-scripts/src/template#%EF%B8%8F-aggregates-and-read-models) and query facade for them.

-Queries are used to observe a state of the system.
-Queries are answered by Read Models.
-Read Model is built by Projection functions.
-All events from the beginning of times are applied to Read Model to build its current state (or state at particular moment in time if necessary).
+Queries are used to observe a system
-Some Read Models are sent to the client UI to be a part of Redux app state.
-They are small enough to fit into memory and can be kept up-to date right in the browser.
-We call them View Models.
+'s state.
+Read Models answer Queries and are built using Projection functions.
+All events from the beginning of time are applied to a Read Model to build its current state (or a state at a particular moment in time if necessary).
+Some Read Models, called View Models, are sent to the client UI to be a part of a Redux app state.
+They are small enough to fit into memory and can be kept up to date in the browser.

 ```
 import { createReadModel, createViewModel, createFacade } from 'resolve-query'